softwareTesting123/DinoDroid/README.md

 # DinoDroid

-DinoDroid is a tool that can automatically reproduce android bugs.
+DinoDroid is a tool that can automatically test android bugs.

 [Source Code and Tool](https://drive.google.com/file/d/1gCszF_CN7SUcq6_fWkU6t5Oz3TRRRNTk/view?usp=sharing) are ready.
 Please check the readme in the downloaded folder.